Panchlora nivea: Description

-It is often a popular pet roach due to its relatively pleasant green color, and because it is not an invasive indoor species.
-It is also used as food for other pets.

 The ootheca (egg case) is 3–4 mm long, is curved, and has indentations that show where the eggs are located.
 A study found that they contained 28 to 60 eggs (average 46).
 The ootheca is carried internally by the female until the eggs hatch.
 At 24 C the eggs hatch in about 48 days, after which male nymphs mature in about 144 days, and female nymphs mature in about 181 days.